davidfitzgibbon/Checklist/README.markdown

-sketch of a simple prgress tracking app
+Sketch of a simple progress tracking app.